rickosborne/cascades/md/34-6-1-sandstorm.md

 "Ladies and gentlemen, this is the pilot speaking.
 We've got a medical emergency and are rerouting to Portland.
 We're already descending and will touch down in about fifteen minutes.
-Don't worry, the folks on the ground will get your tickets sorted out and we'll get you to Miami as soon as we can.
+Don't worry, the folks on the ground will get your tickets sorted out.
+We'll get you to Miami as soon as we can.
-For now we need you to get secured so we can all land safely."
+For now, we need you to get secured, so we can all land safely."

 The FSB indicator flashed on with a _ding!_ as the PA clicked off.